Breina/ha-artnet-led/docs/beta.md

 ## How to use it?

+Since the DOMAIN has been renamed from `artnet_led` to `dmx`, HACS might get angry, so for now it will require a manual installation by copying `custom_components/dmx` into your `custom_components` folder on HomeAssistant, then restarting.

 Part of the beta is to test if my documentation suffices.
-So head over to [the index](index.md) and see if you can figure out how to install and use it.
+So head over to [the index](index.md) and see if you can figure out how to use it.

 ## What's in the box?